aesc0421/Avena-Technical-Challenge/API_DOCUMENTATION.md

 }
 ```

-**Security Notes:**
+**Security Implementation:**
-- Passwords are hashed using BCrypt
+- ✅ **BCrypt Password Hashing**: All passwords are securely hashed using BCrypt algorithm with salt
+  - Passwords are hashed before storage in the database
+  - One-way encryption ensures passwords cannot be retrieved in plain text
+  - Adaptive cost factor provides protection against brute-force attacks
-- Password is never returned in responses
+- ✅ **Secure Response**: Password field is never returned in API responses
-- Failed login attempts are logged
+- ✅ **Audit Trail**: Failed login attempts are logged for security monitoring

 ---